acmepjz/meandmyshadow/docs/ScriptAPI.md

 To edit the script of a block, right click the block and select "Scripting".

 To edit the script of the level, right click the empty space of the level and select "Scripting".
+You can also edit the `<level_file_name>.lua` file, if this file is present it will be executed before the "onCreate" event of level.

 Currently the scenery block doesn't support scripting.